wevote/WeVoteCordova/README.md

 You don't have to actually use Safari for Mac for anything, but launching its remote debugger.
 You can see it opened on its smallest default page in the picture above, it just has to be running so you can get to that "Develop" menu.
-Once you open the "We Vote Cordova" page that is currently being displayed, in the piture it is the "Welcome to We Vote" page.
+Once you open the "We Vote Cordova" page that is currently being displayed, in the picture it is the "Welcome to We Vote" page.
 One of the symptoms, of this otherwise good thing (multiple-threads) is tha console.log lines in the resolution of promises often don't make it to the log.

 ![ScreenShot](docs/images/SafariSimulatorRunning.png)

-It is easy to get the Safari debugger working, but it is missing lots of features that we are used to from the Chrome Devtools Debugger.
+It is easy to get the Safari debugger working, and overtime it is adding more of the features we are used to from Chrome Devtools Debugger.

 1. Enable debugging in Safari, [see this article](http://geeklearning.io/apache-cordova-and-remote-debugging-on-ios/)